-The Court interprets the articles of the American Convention and other Presentation to the Inter American Commission on Human Rights on "Theinternational human rights instruments to give more in-depth guidance about the provisions of the articles and how States might implement them.
+The Court interprets the articles of the American Convention and other international human rights instruments to give more in-depth guidance about the provisions of the articles and how States might implement them.
+Can individual violations of children's rights be reported to the Inter-This is its consultative work.

-The Court's contentious function allows it to make decisions, take Signatures and Current Status of Ratifications of American Convention on protective measures and issue sentences on cases of individual violations of human rights as well as inter-State violations of human rights.
+The Court's contentious function allows it to make decisions, take protective measures and issue sentences on cases of individual violations of human rights as well as inter-State violations of human rights.
 However, the Court can only do this in cases where the State concerned has already said it would allow the Court to rule on such cases.
-Where the State concerned has not accepted the Court's jurisdiction, the case can only be brought before the Inter-American Commission.
+Where the ordered to pay compensation to the victims and to make changes to their State concerned has not accepted the Court's jurisdiction, the case can only be brought before the Inter-American Commission.
 If the State has not ratified the American Convention, the Commission will apply the American Declaration of Human Rights.

-A State may accept the contentious jurisdiction of the Court, which mean it agrees the court can rule on such cases, when it ratifies the American Declaration at a later date or on an ad hoc basis for a particular case.
+it agrees the court can rule on such cases, when it ratifies the American

+Declaration, at a later date, or on an ad hoc basis for a particular case.
 The declaration of acceptance may be unconditional, conditional, for a specific case, or for a limited time period.